-Long time readers know that I'm one of the biggest detractors of the Roth IRA program.
-The main reality is: most people will make less in retirement than during their working years.
+This post will look at the benefits of a backdoor Roth IRA.
+Long time readers know that I'm one of the biggest naysayers of the Roth IRA.
+The main reason is: most people will make less in retirement than during their working years.
 Therefore, taxes should be lower, all things being equal.
-I present many more arguments as to why a Roth IRA is suboptimal.
+However, what about the backdoor Roth IRA?

 One of the most disappointing things about the government is its seemingly arbitrary income limits for who gets to contribute to a government-backed retirement program and who doesn't.
-If you are an individual who makes over $129,000 a year, or a married couple who makes over $191,000 a year, you are not allowed to contribute to a Roth IRA.
+If you are an individual who makes over $140,000 a year or a married couple who makes over $208,000 a year, you are not allowed to contribute to a Roth IRA for 2021.

 In the past, I thought this discrimination was fine because who the hell in the 28% or higher tax bracket would ever want to pay taxes up front given it's likely that their tax bracket will be the same or lower during retirement.
 Honestly folks, if you believe you are going to make more money during retirement than while working, you are smoking crack.